xsiriusx/Marlin-AI3M/README.md

-# Anycubic i3 Mega Marlin 1.1.9 by davidramiro
+# Anycubic i3 Mega Marlin 2.0.x-bugfix by davidramiro

+__Not for production use.
+Use with caution!__

 This is my slightly customized version of the [Marlin Firmware](https://github.com/MarlinFirmware/Marlin), gratefully based on [derhopp's repo](https://github.com/derhopp/Marlin-with-Anycubic-i3-Mega-TFT) with his remarkable efforts to get the Anycubic i3 Mega TFT screen to work.